 WV Forward is helping to oversee the economic transformation of the state.
 Voluntary experts are working in concert with steering committee members, the WV Forward implementation team and research scholars.
 Their role is to help shape inclusive partnerships, short-term and long-term objectives and action plans while aligning efforts to achieve data-driven results based on McKinsey & Company's proposed recommendations.
 Volunteers may offer their time and expertise in phases of this work.
-Each issue WV Forward begins to tackle falls under one of three sectors: business, education or human capital.
 This process is new and evolutionary.
 As progress is made, status updates will be provided.Sign in to West Virginia Forward Collaborators (For Internal Use Only)

 Growth and diversification require a business-friendly climate.
 We can achieve this through competition and strategic business investments.
 Strengthening workforce participation, building and diversifying the talent pipeline and adding value to West Virginia's assets will help create economic opportunities in the region.

 Creating a Site Readiness Program